jspsych/jsPsych/docs/support/support.md

 # Support

-For questions about jsPsych the preferred method of support is [GitHub Discussions](https://github.com/jspsych/jsPsych/discussions).
+For questions about jsPsych, the preferred method of support is [GitHub Discussions](https://github.com/jspsych/jsPsych/discussions).
 Questions are most likely to be answered when they include a reproducible example of the problem.
 If you can make your code available online and link to the experiment, that will make the question easier to answer.
-Please consider searching through the archive of Q&A before posting a new question.
+Please consider searching through the archive of Q&As before posting a new question.

 If you have identified a problem with jsPsych, such as a bug in the code or an error in the documentation, please [open a new issue](https://github.com/jspsych/jsPsych/issues/new) on GitHub.